MediaComem/docker-brownbag/README.md

 It basically replicates what we have done manually:

-* The `FROM ubuntu:xenial` instruction starts the build process from the `ubuntu` base image.
+* The `FROM ubuntu` instruction starts the build process from the `ubuntu` base image.
 * The `RUN apt-get update` instruction executes the `apt-get update` command like we did before.
 * The next two `RUN` instructions install the `fortune` and `cowsay` packages, also like we did before.